 The VentureOne card also has a smaller sign-up bonus at only 20,000 points for spending $500 in the first three months, but that is a much more manageable minimum spend than the $3,000 in spending required to get the Venture card bonus.
 And you’ll only earn 1.25 miles per dollar compared to 2x with the Venture card, so you’ll earn less miles on your spending.

-One attractive element of the VentureOne card though that is not offered with the Venture card is a 0% introductory APR for 12 months so this card may be a better fit than the Venture card for someone with a tight budget.
+One attractive element of the VentureOne card though that is not offered with the Venture card is a 0% introductory APR for 15 months (followed by an ongoing variable APR of 16.49%-26.49% after that) so this card may be a better fit than the Venture card for someone with a tight budget.

 There is also a Capital One VentureOne Rewards card for people with good credit, but with that offer you won’t get a sign-up bonus.
 The card will still earn 1.25 miles per dollar spent so it is another option for people who have a credit score below the excellent range that is needed to get approved for the Capital One Venture card or VentureOne card with a sign-up bonus.
-Also, the APR on this card is higher than the other two at 26.99%.
+Also, the APR on this card is between 16.49% APR and 26.49% APR (variable).

 The Capital One Venture card is a great travel card, especially for people that are just starting to collect miles and points for award travel, because it has a simple earning scheme that doesn’t require you to use different cards or watch for rotating bonus categories to earn bonus points.